donomii/ssh-expect/README.md

     [waitfor "regex"]

-Waits until the server outputs a string that matches "regex".  "regex" is passed straight to regexp-match, so you can use any normal Racket regex.  waitfor is often used for waiting for the command prompt to appear.
+Waits until the server outputs a string that matches "regex".  "regex" is passed straight to regexp-match, so you can use any normal Racket regex.  waitfor is useful when waiting for the command prompt to appear.
+Note that waitfor doesn't clear the transcript, so you should clear it yourself.
+Otherwise your [waitfor "regex"] might match a previous command in the transcript.  e.g.

+    [waitfor user-prompt]
+    [send ssh clear-transcript]
+    [sn "ls"]
+    [waitfor user-prompt]

 Because so many scripts use this pattern:

     [waitfor prompt-regex]
+    [send ssh clear-transcript]
     [send "command"]
     [send newline]